johnhenry/social-light/README.md

 # Socialite

-An AI-powered social media scheduling tool with CLI and web interface.
+An AI-powered social media scheduling tool for Bluesky with CLI and web interface.

 ## Features

 - **CLI Interface**: Create, manage, and publish posts directly from your terminal
 - **Web Interface**: Optional local web server for a visual post management experience
 - **AI Assistance**: Automatic title generation, date suggestions, and content enhancement
-- **Multi-Platform**: Publish to Twitter, Bluesky, and TikTok from a single interface
+- **Bluesky Integration**: Publish to Bluesky with ease
 - **Scheduling**: Schedule posts ahead of time with smart AI date suggestions
 - **Continuous Publishing**: Run in daemon mode to automatically publish scheduled posts